AnnaChes/algorithms-basic/README.md

 # A collection of basic algorithms

+## Task getReverseStr(str)
+Description: to reverse a string in JavaScript
+File name: getReverseSt.test.js

+## Task: mergeTwoSortedArray(arrA, arrB) ₽300
+Description: to merge two arrays the way the equal numbers placing next to each other File name: mergeTwoSortedArray.test.js

 ## Task: getGreatestDivisorTwoNumbers(n, m)
 Description: to find the greatest common divisor of two numbers